PelionIoT/snap-pelion-edge/README.md

     ```

    Note: Running the build in Docker may contaminate your project folders with files owned by root and causes a *permission denied* error when you run the build outside of Docker.
 Run `sudo chown --changes --recursive $USER:$USER _project_folder_` to fix it.

-1. If you are not using Docker, install the snap development tools and other developer tools you might need (snapcraft, build-essential, git, nodejs, bzr and so on.) on your host system:

-    ```bash
-    sudo apt-get update && sudo apt-get upgrade sudo apt-get install snapcraft build-essential git cmake
-    ```

-    Note: When you execute snapcraft to build the package, snapcraft attempts to install additional packages listed under `build-packages` of each part in `snapcraft.yaml`.
-You may be prompted for a sudo password if these packages are not already installed on your development system.

-1. Compile your snap with `snapcraft` (you may have to type your GitHub credentials during compile):

-    ```bash
-    snapcraft
-    ```

-    Note: If you receive an error regarding `multipass`, build with the following options:

-    ```bash
-    SNAPCRAFT_BUILD_ENVIRONMENT=host snapcraft --debug
-    ```

-    This results in a new file `pelion-edge_<version>_<arch>.snap` in the local directory.

 ## Install and run Pelion Edge